pinobatch/240p-test-mini/gba/README.md

 with the Select Button.

-To keep positive and negative voltages balanced, an LCD inverts each pixel's phase on alternate frames.
-Game Boy displays alternate this phase by row.
-Thus slight level differences between a pixel and its inverted counterpart can look like interlace.
+To keep positive and negative voltages balanced, an LCD inverts each pixel's polarity on alternate frames.
+Game Boy displays alternate the polarity by row.
+Slight level differences between a pixel and its inverted counterpart can look like interlace.
 (See "[LCD monitor technology and tests]" by W. Andrew Steer.)

 NES and Game Boy ports are also available.